Random Coding Error Exponents for the Two-User Interference Channel: Problem Formulation and Main Results

-Several remarks on Theorem \ref{th:1} are in order. \begin{itemize} \item Due to symmetry, the error exponent for the second user, that is, $E_2^*(R_1,R_2)$ is simply obtained from Theorem \ref{th:1} by swapping the roles of $X_1$, $Y_1$, and $R_1$, with $X_2$, $Y_2$, and $R_2$, respectively. \item An immediate byproduct of Theorem \ref{th:1} is finding the set of rates $(R_1,R_2)$ for which $E_1^*(R_1,R_2)>0$, namely, for which the probability of error vanishes exponentially as $n\to\infty$.
-It is not difficult to show that this set is given by:
+Several remarks on Theorem \ref{th:1} are in order. \begin{itemize} \item Due to symmetry, the error exponent for the second user, that is, $\tilde E_2(R_1,R_2)$ is simply obtained from Theorem \ref{th:1} by swapping the roles of $X_1$, $Y_1$, and $R_1$, with those of $X_2$, $Y_2$, and $R_2$, respectively. \item An immediate byproduct of Theorem \ref{th:1} is finding the set of rates $(R_1,R_2)$ for which $\tilde E_1(R_1,R_2)>0$, namely, the rates for which the probability of error vanishes exponentially as $n\to\infty$.
+We show in Appendix \ref{app:3}, that this set is given by:

 evaluated with $P_{X_1X_2Y_1} = P_{X_1}\times P_{X_2}\times W_{Y_1|X_1X_2}$.
+Note that this region can be obtained also by using standard typicality-based achievability arguments (see, e.g., \cite{Bandemer}).
 Fig. \ref{fig:1} demonstrates a qualitative description of this region.
 The interpretation is as follows: The corner point $\p{I\p{X_1;Y_1\vert X_2},I\p{X_2;Y_1}}$ is achieved by first decoding the interference (the second user), canceling it, and then decoding the first user.
 The sum-rate constraint can be achieved by joint decoding the two users (similarly to MAC), and thus, obviously, also by our optimal decoder.
 Finally, the region $R_1<I\p{X_1;Y_1}$ and $R_2\geq I\p{X_2;Y_1\vert X_1}$ means that we decode the first user while treating the interference as noise.
-Evidently, from the perspective of the first decoder, which is interested only in the message that is emitted from the first sender, the second sender can use any rate, and thus there is no bound on $R_2$ whenever $R_1<I\p{X_1;Y_1}$.
-Note that this region was also obtained in \cite{Etkin}, but from a lower bound on the error exponent.
-Accordingly, this means that according to \cite{Etkin}, the achievable rate could be larger.
-Our results, however, show that one cannot do better when standard random coding is applied.
-Notice that $\calR_{\text{ach},1}$ is well-known to be contained in the HK region \cite{ChangEtkin,Bandemer}.
+Evidently, from the perspective of the first decoder, which is interested only in the message transmitted by the first sender, the second sender can use any rate, and thus there is no bound on $R_2$ whenever $R_1<I\p{X_1;Y_1}$.
+Now, it was shown in \cite{ChangEtkin} that the error exponent achievable for the first user under the ordinary random coding regime is zero outside the closure of $\calR_{\text{ordinary},1}$.
+Whence, this fact and the above conclusion, characterize the rate region where the attainable exponent with ordinary random coding is positive.
+Notice that $\calR_{\text{ordinary},1}$ is well-known to be contained in the HK region \cite{ChangEtkin,Bandemer}.